 - A substantial and specific danger to public health or safety.

-¹ Employees of Peace Corps contractors can make protected disclosures to parties in addition to those appearing above.
+¹ Employees of Peace Corps contractors, subcontractors, grantees, subgrantees, and personal services contractors can make protected disclosures to parties in addition to those appearing above.
 (See 41 U.S.C. § 4712)

 How are whistleblowers protected?

 The Peace Corps is prohibited by federal law from taking an unfavorable personnel action against an employee in retaliation for:

 - Cooperating with or disclosing information to the Office of Inspector General or the Office of Special Counsel (OSC)

 - Disclosing fraud, waste, or abuse to a supervisor

 - Disclosing information required to be kept secret by law or Executive Order when the disclosure is made to the Office of Inspector General or OSC